 CHAPTER TWO: When Sally Slept With Tom, Dick And Harry… And Bartholomew!

-(Oh sure, there were others.
-But this is a novella, not a five thousand page novel, so get over it.
-You’re never going to find out who the rest of them were—not without a court order, anyway.)
+Oh sure, there were other males in her life, but this is only a novella and not a five thousand page novel—as originally intended.
+So, you’ll probably never find out who the rest of them were—without a court order.